chambies2015/OmniTrackr/README.md

 - Import results show how many items were created vs updated
 - Any errors during import are reported for easy troubleshooting

-### API Endpoints
-The export/import functionality is also available via API:
-- `GET /export/` - Export all data as JSON
-- `POST /import/` - Import data from JSON payload
-- `POST /import/file/` - Import data from uploaded JSON file

 ## Friends & Social Features

 OmniTrackr includes a complete social system for connecting with other users: